 According to Burbank criminal defense attorney Neil Shouse16:

 “One of the most common legal defenses to charges of throwing objects at an automobile is a simple accident defense.
 Maybe something flew out of your car rather than you throwing it, or maybe you intended to toss an object out your car window but did not intend to hit another car.
-The combination of a resentful person whose car was hit, an aggressive or racially-biased police officer and an overzealous prosecutor can lead to ridiculous VC 23110 charges against someone who did not even mean to throw anything at a car.”
+The combination of a resentful person whose car was hit, an aggressive or racially-biased police officer and an overzealous prosecutor can lead to trumped-up charges against someone who did not even mean to throw anything at a car.”

 Call us for help…